 How to Start Unmasking Safely

-Unmasking is not a switch you flip; it is a slow, deliberate process of deciding when and where you feel safe enough to be your authentic self.
+Unmasking is not a switch you flip.
+It is a slow, deliberate process.
+You decide when and where you feel safe enough to be your authentic self.

 Step 1: Audit Your Energy Budget